Monorail Inc.

 Monorail Inc., later the Monorail Computer Corporation, was an American computer company founded in 1995 in Marietta, Georgia, by former Compaq executive Doug Johns.

-The company's Monorail PC, which was an all-in-one computer with a flat-panel LCD, prefigured Apple's similarly designed iMac G4 by over five years.
+The company produced the Monorail PC, which was an all-in-one computer with a flat-panel LCD.
+It predated Apple's iMac G4 by about five years.

 According to Bloomberg Businessweek, the company "helped spawn a revolution in personal computers ... [selling] machines for as little as $999 in an effort to woo new price-sensitive users", to which larger manufacturers like Compaq and Packard Bell NEC followed suit.

 Monorail ceased operations in July 2005.

 History

 Foundation (1995–1996)

 Principal founder H. Douglas "Doug" Johns (born c.
 1948) was previously the president of Compaq's personal computer division.
 He left in 1993, citing long hours, and took a sabbatical while holding his stock options in Compaq.
 Johns observed the computer industry from a distance and observed that the companies earning the most in sales were intelligent with their packaging and had their logistics in order.
 Johns felt that Compaq were opposites in the latter regard: "It seemed like we always had monitors in Singapore when we needed them in Europe or too many computers in Germany when we needed them in Italy".
 Johns felt that he could compete with Dell and Gateway 2000 in the build-to-order market and sold $2 million worth of Compaq's shares to put into the formation of Monorail in 1995.

 Johns scouted two of his colleagues from Compaq, David Hocker and Nicholas Forlenza, to co-found the company with him.
 The core marketing strategy the three laid out before production of any computers began was to combine the slim inventory of Gateway and Dell (due to their build-to-order nature) with the trust afforded by tangible goods on the retail floor, as Compaq had managed.
 This marriage of approaches was dubbed "Dellpaq" by Andrew Watson, Monorail's VP of marketing in 1997, and was to be further augmented with a sub-$1000 price, to entice first-time computer buyers.
 The co-founders soon hired other technology companies to manage the company and design its products.
 Most of Monorail's initial executive roster included employees from Texas Instruments, Global Village, and Oracle.
 The California-based NameLab was hired to conjure the Monorail trademark.